 This course teaches the principles of using machine control technology for small and large scale earthworks projects.
-This is an interactive course which utilises desktop simulators and survey software to enable delegates to complete the learning outcomes.
 The course is aimed at machine operators of all experience levels.

 Setting Out for Construction is an Approved Training Organisation.

 By the end of the course, delegates will be able to:

 - Use machine control for effective project implementation

 - Work to surfaces and linework provided by others

 - Understand and create offsets from design linework – horizontal, vertical and perpendicular

 - Create in field designs

 - Add/edit machine and bucket dimensions into the machine calibration file